-(C)(B) District RA: Rural Agricultural
+(b) District RA: Rural Agricultural

-- (I) Purpose: To provide areas suitable for development within the limitations of the soils to accommodate individual on site water supply and sewage disposal systems, to that preserve the rural character of the community and to protect the better agricultural soils rural areas from intensive development. - (1) Minimum Lot and Frontage Requirements: Minimum lot size for single family and two family (residential uses) dwellings shall be five (5) contiguous acres, with minimum road frontage requirements of three-hundred (300) contiguous feet.
-Up to ten (10) percent of the minimum five (5) acre residential lot may contain soil not classified RA or R. - (II)(III) Permitted Uses: Farming and forestry including the sale of products produced on the premises, single family and two family dwellings, accessory uses and buildings, home occupations, recreational buildings and land. - (III)(IV) Special Exceptions: Public utility transmission lines, portable sawmills, public places of assembly, public community buildings, and public recreational buildings and lands. - (IV) Lot Configuration: Each lot shall contain one Buildable Acre and shall be reasonably symmetrical (i.e. opposing lot lines are generally parallel with each other) in nature as determined by the Planning Board in the Chichester Subdivision Regulations.
+- (i) Purpose: To provide areas suitable for development that preserve the rural character of the community and to protect rural areas from intensive development. - (ii) Minimum Lot and Frontage Requirements: Minimum lot size for single family and two family (residential uses) dwellings shall be five (5) contiguous acres, with minimum road frontage requirements of three-hundred (300) contiguous feet. - (iii) Permitted Uses: Farming and forestry including the sale of products produced on the premises, single family and two-family dwellings, accessory uses and buildings, home occupations, recreational buildings and land. - (iv) Special Exceptions: Public utility transmission lines, portable sawmills, public places of assembly, public community buildings, and public recreational buildings and lands. - (v) Lot Configuration: Each lot shall contain one Buildable Acre and shall be reasonably symmetrical (i.e. opposing lot lines are generally parallel with each other) in nature as determined by the Planning Board in the Chichester Subdivision Regulations.

-Amended 3-10-1981, 3-11-1986, 3-11-2008
+Amended 3-10-1981, 3-11-1986, 3-11-2008, 3-12-2019

-(D)(C) District R: Residential
+(c) District R: Residential

-- (I) Purpose: To provide certain rural areas more of well-drained soils suitable for development as residential units, with density greater than may be found in the Rural Agricultural Zone. - (I) Minimum Lot and Frontage Requirements: mMinimum lot size of two (2) contiguous acres and a minimum road frontage of two-hundred (200) contiguous feet for a single family dwelling and a minimum lot size of three two and a half (3) (2.5) contiguous acres and a minimum road frontage of three two-hundred and fifty (300)(250)

-contiguous feet for a two family dwelling.
-Up to ten (10) percent of the minimum residential lot size may contain soil not classified as R.
+- (i) Purpose: To provide certain rural areas more suitable for development as residential units with density greater than may be found in the Rural Agricultural Zone. - (ii) Minimum Lot and Frontage Requirements: Minimum lot size of two (2) contiguous acres and a minimum road frontage of two-hundred (200) contiguous feet for a single family dwelling and a minimum lot size of two and a half (2.5) contiguous acres and a minimum road frontage of twohundred and fifty (250) contiguous feet for a two family dwelling. - (iii) Permitted Uses: Single family and two family dwellings, farming of land including keeping of livestock or poultry for personal use, home occupations, and sale of products produced on the premises, management of the land for forestry and wildlife, accessory uses and buildings.
+Additionally, all uses that are permitted by right within the Rural-Agricultural (RA) Zone are permitted by right on lots that are five (5) acres in size or greater in the Residential (R) Zone.

-- (III) Permitted Uses: Single family and two family dwellings, farming of land including keeping of livestock or poultry for personal use, home occupations, and sale of products produced on the premises, management of the land for forestry and wildlife, accessory uses and buildings.
-Additionally, all uses that are permitted by right within the Rural-Agricultural (RA) Zone are permitted by right on lots that are five (5) acres in size or greater in the Residential (R) Zone. - (III)(IV) Special Exceptions: Public utility transmission lines, sawmills, animal husbandry and keeping of poultry provided that all such uses shall not be offensive or unsightly; as determined by the Board of Adjustment, public places of assembly, public community buildings, public recreational buildings and lands. - (V) Lot Configuration: Each lot shall contain one Buildable Acre and shall be reasonably symmetrical (i.e. opposing lot lines are generally parallel to each other) in nature as determined by the Planning Board in the Chichester Subdivision Regulations.
+- (iv) Special Exceptions: Public utility transmission lines, portable sawmills, animal husbandry and keeping of poultry provided that all such uses shall not be offensive or unsightly; as determined by the Board of Adjustment, public places of assembly, public community buildings, public recreational buildings and lands. - (v) Lot Configuration: Each lot shall contain one Buildable Acre and shall be reasonably symmetrical (i.e. opposing lot lines are generally parallel to each other) in nature as determined by the Planning Board in the Chichester Subdivision Regulations.